-As blockchain technology is gaining wider acceptance, insights industry has also embraced the technology wholeheartedly.
-The initial progress was slow and cautious, as it ought to be, but as markets mature, all stakeholders of insights industry — market research companies, their clients, survey respondents — are more open to using blockchain technology.
+As blockchain technology is gaining wider acceptance, the insights industry has also embraced the technology wholeheartedly.
+The initial progress was slow and cautious, as it ought to be, but as markets mature, all stakeholders of the insights industry — market research companies, their clients, survey respondents — are more open to using blockchain technology.

 Challenges faced by market research industry

 Before we delve into how blockchain is disrupting the insights industry, we need to focus on why it was allowed to do so.
 It is because blockchain has the potential to tackle the pain points of the industry successfully.
 The challenges faced by the market research industry are two-pronged — gaining the trust of the respondents and keeping the collected data secure.